rohitarjunagi/Employee_payslip/README.md

-- The Employee Data needs to be in application/json format
+- The Employee data needs to be in application/json format
-- The Data Should have the following fields
+- The Data should have the following fields
 ```json
 {
   "employee_data" : [